This post may contain affiliate links. Please read our disclosure policy.

 The Farr Family Macaroni and Cheese recipe is very similar to the recipes in my antique cookbooks except that it has one secret ingredient.
 For twenty years my Dad wouldn’t share his secret ingredient with anyone: it wasn’t on the recipe card, no one was allowed to be around when he made it, and he certainly never told us.

 There have been very few changes made to the original Macaroni and Cheese recipe, but rumor has it that my Mom added the breadcrumbs on top.
-As I was pulling the final dish together last night, I reached for the ubiquitous Potato Breadcrumbs (yes, there are still some left!) and thought, “You know what makes breadcrumbs better?
+As I was pulling the final dish together last night, I reached for the homemade Breadcrumbs and thought, “You know what makes breadcrumbs better?
 Butter!
 Mmmm buttered breadcrumb topping.”
 And that is how the current iteration of the recipe came to be.
 I hope my Dad will approve of my addition.

 Old Fashioned Macaroni and Cheese